 As at any gym, there was always a lot of social banter going on.
 He must have picked up that I was Jewish.
 One morning when the near empty gym had just opened, Mr. Hines came over to speak with me.

 He told me that he was a Christian, and wanted to tell me about Yeshua the Messiah, who came to the Jews.
 As a secular Jew, I really was not interested in the Messiah, but he went on.
 For some reason he felt called to tell me these things – about man’s need to be reconciled to God.

 I was a bit embarrassed, feeling he must have seen right through me.
 He must have seen my true state – trapped in self-absorbed vanity and the pointless pursuits of this world.
 The conversation didn’t take long.
 I begged off as I found an excuse to get away.

 Following that conversation, he was always friendly to me.
 But sensing my discomfort, he understandably never brought that subject up again.

 After coming to faith years later, Mr. Hines came to mind quite a lot as I spoke up to others about man’s need to be reconciled to his Creator.
 I often thought about how I wanted to let him know that his seeds did indeed grow – of how I became a man who eventually humbled himself before God.
 I wanted him to know that I learned to truly care for others, of what love meant, and to tell him of my passionate love for my believing wife, and children and grandchildren.

 Some years back, I looked up his Wikipedia page on the internet.
-He had already died, at eighty-one.
-And when I realize how I missed the opportunity of putting a smile on Mr. Hines’ face, I nowadays think of the hopefully many smiles that we miss out on as we believers speak for God.
+He had already died, at age eighty-one.
+And when I realize how I missed the opportunity of putting a smile on Mr. Hines’ face, I nowadays think of the many smiles that we miss out on, after we reach out to others.
 The seeds we plant but never see grow into fruit.